helm/chart-releaser-action/README.md

 - `charts_dir`: The charts directory
 - `skip_packaging`: This option, when populated, will skip the packaging step.
 This allows you to do more advanced packaging of your charts (for example, with the `helm package` command) before this action runs.
 This action will only handle the indexing and publishing steps.
 - `mark_as_latest`: When you set this to `false`, it will mark the created GitHub release not as 'latest'.
+- `packages_with_index`: When you set this to `true`, it will upload chart packages directly into publishing branch.

 ### Outputs